We can give your factory the look you never imagine and making it safer and eliminate or reduce the risks of pedestrians and vehicles collision.

 Floor marking can also be used to mark off hazardous areas, leaving all other areas open to foot traffic.
 The areas marked off by floor marking tape are identified as being "off limits."
 Also, employees should be trained to recognize and understand the meaning of the floor marking scheme being used.

 Whenever there is a mix of pedestrian and motorized traffic, such as fork lifts, floor marking tape should be used to identify aisles set aside for a specific type of traffic.
 In a warehouse in which powered industrial trucks (fork lifts) are moving around, and going in and out of rows of storage racks, pedestrian lanes should be clearly marked.
 All foot traffic must remain within the marked aisles, and forklifts may not enter those pathways except at designated crossing locations.

-Our Consultants would sit with your team to establish a floor marking color coding scheme and follow that standard throughout your facility.
+Our Consultants would sit with your team to establish a floor marking colour coding scheme and follow that standard throughout your facility.

-A commonly used color system for floor marking is:
+A commonly used colour system for floor marking is:

 Floor marking should provide all of the information needed for it to fulfil its intended purpose.
 For that to be accomplished there may be situations in which information needs to be printed on the floor marking tape.
 This may be striping to improve the visibility of hazardous areas, words, symbols or SKUs